 If someone you sponsor builds an organization 30 to 50 levels deep, you leave a lot of money on the table (if you aren’t a leader yourself).
 However, if you are good at sponsoring people, you can build a wide and large organization.
 Remember, width gives you profitability and depth gives you security.

-5. Hybrid Compensation Plan: The hybrid compensation plan is when a company combines one or more of these traditional compensation plans.
+The hybrid MLM compensation plan is when a company combines one or more of these traditional MLM Compensation Plans.
 You see a lot of companies doing that in today’s world.
 For example, they might have a binary structure, but also have a uni-level payout.

 In summary, all MLM Compensation Plans have pros and cons.
-None are perfect.
-My best advice is to make sure that you thoroughly understand the company’s compensation plan, before you get started with the company.
+No compensation plan is perfect.
+My best advice for you is to make sure that you thoroughly understand the company’s compensation plan, before you get started with the company.
 You must have a clear understanding of how you will get paid.

 In addition, you must be able to explain the compensation plan to your prospects and new distributors.
 If it’s confusing to you, it will be confusing to others as well.